azimuttapp/azimutt/README.md

 - **Database clients** focus on querying experience, with auto-completion and table/column lists but no visual help
 - **ERDs** have a great diagram UI but fall short when schema is growing (real-world use cases)
-- **Data catalogs** are primarily focused on data governance and lineage on big data sector
+- **Data catalogs** are focused on data governance and lineage for data teams, miss relational db for developers

 So we decided to built it 💪